wrathdoesthat/ZSGrammarParser/README.md

 The command i use to compile odin build . -vet -strict-style

 # Features
+NOTE: this is not an lsp you will not get hover/diagnostics only name autofilling and syntax highlighting.
 ## Syntax highlighting for the catspeak programming language
 (Previews with the default VSCode theme)\